PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 ## Step 4 - Testing time 🧪

-To make sure your application works well without having to test everything by hand Google has created a very powerful test library on Flutter.
+To make sure your application works well without having to test everything by hand Google has created a very powerful testing library for Flutter.

-To use it, you should have a `test/` folder generated by default at the creation of the Flutter project, this folder contains a `widget test dart` file that you will open and empty of its content to paste the following code:
+To use it, you should have a `test/` folder generated by default at the creation of the Flutter project, this folder contains a `widget test dart` file that you will open and replace all of its content with the following code:

 ```dart
 import 'package:flutter/material.dart';